 The rural community that Water Lemon explores is the coastal community of Mauban, on the coast of the province of Quezon.
 This is director Lorca’s hometown.
 The location is so prominently billed in this film that we are led to think of its characters, primarily, as inhabitants of this coastal town, and only secondarily do we explore their individual differences.
 But the film does not disappoint, because the variety and relationships of its characters, in fact, is its greatest beauty.

 In the film’s first scene we meet Filemón Arboleda (Jun-Jun Quintana), a bright young man who suffers Asperger’s syndrome, and insultingly nicknamed “Lemon” by his townspeople.
-This, plus his obsession with water (he perpetually mumbles about his grave scientific concerns about sea levels, climate change, and weather developments), gives the work its title; but while certainly interesting, his character is only a first among equals in the film’s ensemble.
+This, plus his obsession with water (he perpetually mumbles about sea levels, climate change, and weather developments), gives the work its title; but while certainly interesting, his character is only a first among equals in the film’s ensemble.
 His mother, Pina (Tessie Tomas), is widely respected by Mauban’s society, but silently suffers Filemón’s condition, and the recent death of her husband.

 Filemón is obsessively and amusingly pursued by the colorful Bertha (Meryll Soriano), his kababatà (childhood friend).
 Bertha does not mind the town’s whispering about Filemón as she seeks his affections, in the same way she confidently carries her eye-popping costumes.
 But she cannot quite understand his special qualities.

 Filemón is interested more in those who would understand his concerns about water, the oceans and the weather; he finds comfort in the Internet, chatting with a Seychellois woman.
 The computer rental shop he frequents is run by Maritess (Alessandra de Rossi), who is also obsessed with Internet chatrooms where she looks for her own Prince Charming to take her away from Mauban—like her mother who has long ago left the country for greener pastures abroad.
 Filemón befriends Maritess’s Lolo (Grandfather) Umê, a retired engineer.
-When Lolo Umê nonchalantly remarks that he understands Filemón’s concerns about the town’s water supply, we see the extraordinary young man smile for the first and last time in the entire film—and Lolo Umê becomes the only soul in Mauban who shares a connection with Filemón.
+When Lolo Umê nonchalantly remarks that he understands Filemón’s concerns about the town’s water supply, we see the extraordinary young man smile for the first and last time in the entire film—and Lolo Umê becomes the only soul in Mauban who succeeds in connecting with Filemón.

 It is noteworthy that all the characters in Water Lemon are middle-class and educated.
 They cut across two generations divided by globalization and other issues of the modern world, and the film dutifully compares and contrasts their hopes and concerns.

 This is another cause for praise for Water Lemon: not only is it a satisfying tale on the level of a social and family drama (with the slightest hint of rom-com, if we may venture), it is also, at a deeper level, an exploration of larger social and political issues.
 Like any good realist work, it is highly conscious of its characters’ and setting’s context.
-These concerns are an undercurrent all throughout the film, lying unspoken behind the desire to escape the town, lurking underneath the connection between island nations as far away from each other as the Philippines and the Seychelles.
-The most literal political comment spoken in Water Lemon is a remark about the lack of legal divorce in the country, mentioned during a delightfully orchestrated and pivotal scene that brings together all the characters of the story.
+These concerns serve as an undercurrent all throughout the film, lying unspoken behind the desire to escape the town, lurking underneath the connection between island nations as far away from each other as the Philippines and the Seychelles.
+The most explicit political comment in Water Lemon is a remark about the lack of legal divorce in the country, mentioned during a delightfully orchestrated and pivotal scene that brings together all the characters of the story.

 This scene, taking place at a handaan (banquet) hosted by Lolo Umê and Maritess near the end of the film, divides the plot into two acts.
 While the first is an exposition of the town’s status quo, of the small-town conditions its characters inhabit and somewhat despise, the second is a narrative of the various methods by which these characters perform their great escape.
 Director Lemuel Lorca himself acknowledges this act of fleeing as the motivation and meaning behind Maritess, Lolo Umê, and Filemón’s ultimate destinies.